Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 - 25p per mile after that.

 The MMA rate here is actually lower than HMRC's own Approved Mileage Allowance payment (AMAP) rates.
 Assuming you're covered by HMRC's travel refund rules, you should be claiming a Forces travel refund based on the difference between the AMAP and MMA rates.
+Use our free mileage expenses calculator to see how much you could be due back from HMRC.

 Complex Travel Journeys